- Category

 Depending on the timing of the second tour, it may be possible.
 Please contact us to see if this is feasible.

-The Palace is not mobility friendly.
+The Palace is not excessively friendly.
 It is “partially accessible” which means visitors with reduced mobility can see about a third of the palace.
 There are a lot of stairs throughout the venue.
 If you are restricted to a wheelchair, the most you will be able to see is the Basilica.
 Our typical tour involves bus service between El Escorial and Madrid.
 We recommend private car service for those with reduced mobility.

 Reviews can only be left by Context customers after they have completed a tour.
 For more information about our reviews, please see our FAQ.